DCS-training/Intro-LDA-TopicModelling/README.md

 The tutorial was developed for the **Centre for Data, Culture & Society (CDCS)** by **Dr. Aybuke Atalay** and **Dr. Somya Iqbal**.

 In this workshop, participants will learn how to perform **topic modelling using the Latent Dirichlet Allocation (LDA)** method.
 The materials are provided in **both R and Python**, allowing participants to follow the version that best matches their programming experience.
+The R and Python tutorials follow the same workflow but rely on different software implementations of LDA.
+As a result, some evaluation metrics may behave slightly differently across the two versions.

 Using the supplied scripts and dataset, participants will walk through the main steps of topic modelling, including: